 - Be aware of the extreme danger of snow tunnels built along the roadside, or in snow storage areas.

 Plow drivers cannot see children playing inside them and the force of additional snow accumulating may cause cave-ins.

-As a courtesy, the Highway Department will assist with mailbox repair if our snow plow has hit the mailbox or post.
+As a courtesy, the Highway Department will assist with mailbox repair if the Town of Dewitt snow plow has hit the mailbox or post.

 Call Highway at (315) 437-8331 to report as soon as you notice an issue and we will visit the site as soon as the weather allows.